qri-io/rfcs/text/0002-qri_dataset_definition.md

 ### Content Addressing

-Qri assumes it's underlying store is a content-addressed file system.
+Qri assumes its underlying store is a [content-addressed file system](/text/0003-content_addressed_file_system.md).
 All datasets on qri are immutable.
 Datasets are identified by their cryptographic hash, and assume they are being stored on a content-addressed file system (content is referred to by cryptographic hash).
 Changes to datasets are stored by creating a new version of data that references the previous version.
-All Versions of Qri includes a naming systemthat connects human-readable names to the latest version (“tip”) of a dataset history of qri datasets are tracked & attributed, signed with a keypair associated with the Peer.
+All versions of Qri includes a naming system that connects human-readable names to the latest version (“tip”) of a dataset history of qri datasets are tracked & attributed, signed with a keypair associated with the Peer.